NuriEnsing/Suitescript/Netsuite and Excel/How to create Excel via Suitescript.md

-## How to create Excel via Suitescript
+## README - How to create Excel via Suitescript

 1. Add json_conf.json and netsuiteExcelSample.js to filecabinet (I have added them both in the same folder)
 2. Download xlsx.full.min.js from: https://github.com/SheetJS/sheetjs